 Where do I file a copyright application in India?
 Can I file an application online?

-The Copyright Office is located at 4th Floor Jeevan Deep Building, New Delhi- 110001.
+The Copyright Office is located on the 4th Floor Jeevan Deep Building, New Delhi- 110001.
 The applications for registration can be filed at the counter provided at the Copyright Office from 2.30 P.M. to 4.30 P.M. from Monday to Friday.
-Online application can also be filed.
+The online application can also be filed.

 How to file a copyright application and what is the procedure?